 · Your child’s class teacher will also share with you any ideas or strategies that can help you to support your child’s learning such as in an individual education plan.

 · In addition, the SENCO is always happy to meet with you if you have any questions or concerns.
 Please call the school office (0113 2813302) to arrange an appointment.

 · We endeavour to offer parent training or learning events in specific areas of the curriculum and always welcome suggestions from parents/ carers.

 What support will there be for my child’s overall well-being?

 At Aberford C of E Primary School, we want our children to thrive in a happy, secure environment where they are cared for and nurtured.

 · We have employed a behaviour worker to work with individual and groups of children who require additional support.

 · All our staff are trained in Child Protection procedures.
-Miss Boulding & Mrs Tate are specially designated to ensure the safeguarding of all children.
+Miss Boulding, Mrs Warner and Mrs Goddard are designated safe guarding leads.